collinmurch/nvim/README.md

 Requirements:

 - [ripgrep](https://github.com/BurntSushi/ripgrep)
-- Any font with ligatures
+- Some nerd font, or just one with ligatures if you're using [Ghostty](https://ghostty.org)

 Installation example (macOS):